San Diego Juvenile Detention Sexual Abuse Lawsuits

 - Retaliation against survivors who tried to report abuse.

-- Negligent hiring practices and a lack of supervision over high-risk staff.
+- Negligent hiring practices and inadequate supervision of high-risk staff.

 - Deliberate indifference by administrators who ignored or dismissed formal complaints.